BetterMontreal/BetterMontreal.github.io/en/about.md

 published: true
 ---

-Citydwellers self-organize: we all may
+Citydwellers self-organize: we all

 - create topics
 - link a place-date-time _to any topic_: that makes it an event
-- comment _or correct any aspect of any event_
+- comment _or correct any aspect_

-This platform is free of legal constraint, and you may modify it because it's open source software.

-# Who we are

-We use "subject matter" as a starting point.
+We use "topics" as a starting point.
 Some of us attend events; some organize events.
 Together we better the city.
 You create an activity stream and promote it, while you collaborate with others more and more all the time.

 # How to